bhaaskara/InterviewQA/MyQA.md

 Service
 SC
 PVC

+# AKS
+## How to upgrade AKS cluster?
+Check for the max surge setting
+Check for the quotas for new nodes creation
+Check for the Azure CNI IP pool for the available IPs Create/Check for the PDBs

 # AWS
 - what are different types of IAM policies
 - types of paths in Route 53